bobs292/webflyx/README.md

-This Project was done to test the use of git.
+This Project was done to learn git.